noon92/femtofox/Getting_started.md

 Solder the Luckfox Pico Mini to the headers as low down as possible, to ensure easy access to the SD card.

 #### 2. Buying a Femtofox
-Although the Femtofox CE is only licensed for personal use and not for sale, a Femtofox Pro is available through licensed sellers as follows:
+Although the Femtofox CE is only licensed for personal use and not for sale, a Femtofox Pro is available for purchase as a fully assembled node, through the following licensed sellers:

- 1. Open Source Country
+ 1. Open Source Country (USA)
- 2. NomDeTom
+ 2. NomDeTom (UK)
- 3. Noon
+ 3. Noon (Central Ko
  4. TBC
  5. TBC

 The Femtofox Pro has all the same features as the CE, plus a few features that only make sense when ordered at scale [Insert link].
-If you require a large quantity of Femtofox
+If you require a large quantity of Femtofox boards, please get in touch.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjAxOTkyOTRdfQ==
+eyJoaXN0b3J5IjpbMTE5NTY2NTgxNF19
 -->